Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization

-A few people found current labeling tendencies within the organization poor and thus also discouraging from a knowledge-sharing point of view.
+A few people found current \textit{labeling} tendencies within the organization poor and thus also discouraging from a knowledge-sharing point of view.
 Labeling or tagging documents and information would help in narrowing down searches, creating a structure for documents, and classifying the importance of documents easily.